Portuguese yields dip as Lisbon pledges "clean" bailout exit

 LONDON, May 5 (Reuters) - Portuguese bond yields fell on Monday after Lisbon said it would exit its international bailout programme later this month without a back-up loan, a bold step for a country that two years ago was thought to be at risk of defaulting on its debts.

-Like Ireland, which in December became the first euro zone country to exit a bailout, Portugal aims to make a clean break from its financial support.
+Like Ireland, which in December became the first euro zone country to exit a bailout programme, Portugal aims to make a clean break from its financial support.

 Lisbon has been helped by an easing of the wider euro zone debt crisis, which has spurred yield-hungry investors’ appetite for the region’s lower-rated government bonds.

-Portugal’s brighter prospects contrast with smaller euro zone member Slovenia which has been thrown into political uncertainty after Prime Minister Alenka Bratusek resigned after losing her party’s leadership 10 days ago.

-Portuguese 10-year bond yields fell 2 basis points to 3.61 percent, their lowest since 2006, according to Reuters data, outperforming other euro zone bonds in thin trade due to a holiday in Britain - Europe’s busiest financial centre.
+Portugal’s 10-year bond yields fell 1 basis point to 3.62 percent, their lowest since 2006, according to Reuters data, slightly outperforming other euro zone bonds in thin trade due to a holiday in Britain.

-Its yields are now down to just a fraction of the near 17-percent peak they hit at the height of the debt crisis in 2012.

-“It’s a bold move by Portugal to move out without asking for a precautionary credit line, but the government is confident that it can get funding from the market,” ING strategist Alessandro Giansanti said.
+“It’s a bold move by Portugal to move out without asking for a precautionary credit line, but the government is confident that it can get funding from the market,” said ING strategist Alessandro Giansanti.

 “They are already funded for this year and doing pre-funding for next.
-That goes alongside an improvement in periphery (euro zone states) which is helping the smaller countries, and as long as the mood from investors remains positive for risky assets, that’s helping Portuguese government bonds,” he said.
+That goes alongside an improvement in periphery which is helping the smaller countries, and as long as the mood from investors remains positive for risky assets, that’s helping Portuguese government bonds,” he said.

-The government has won back confidence by sticking to the austerity policies and reforms required as part of the bailout it took in 2011, investors say.
+The government won back investor confidence by sticking to the austerity policies and reforms required as part of the bailout it took in 2011.

 The drop in its borrowing costs to multi-year lows continues a trend of sharp declines since 2012 driven by signs the euro zone crisis is abating as well as by the prospect of European Central Bank asset purchases and by Portugal’s own return to economic growth and lower deficits after a brutal recession.